1. Introduction

 Later articles in this series will cover more advanced Marathon topics, such as application health checking, scaling, failover.
 Other use cases for Mesos, such as batch processing may also be covered.

-The source code for our application is available on over on GitHub; this is a Maven project which should be able to run as is.
+The source code for our application is available over on GitHub.